 The Community Council have received a new pizza oven from section 106 funds.
 Work is still required to construct a plinth to support the oven, but we are hopeful that the oven will be up and running soon.
 The oven will be located close to the sports pavilion, and subject to training will be available for the community to use.

-Many people have told us they often feel upset and angry when walking along the main road in Wick because of speeding traffic passing though the village.
-Residents living close to the main road also feel that the quality of their lives has deteriorated over the last 5 years due to the increase in speeding traffic.
+Residents have told us they often feel upset and angry when walking along the main road in Wick because of speeding traffic passing though the village, and those living close to the main road feel that the quality of their lives has deteriorated over the last 5 years due to the increase in speeding traffic.

 If your well-being has been affected by speeding traffic in Wick, please complete the survey on the page ‘Speeding Traffic’ and let us know what you think about it.